History of Cadbury: 1900–1969

 In 1905, Cadbury launched its Dairy Milk bar, a production of exceptional quality with a higher proportion of milk than previous chocolate bars.
 Developed by George Cadbury Jr, it was the first time a British company had been able to mass-produce milk chocolate.
 From the beginning, it had the distinctive purple wrapper.
 It was a great sales success, and became the company's best selling product by 1914.
 The stronger Bournville Cocoa line was introduced in 1906.
 Cadbury Dairy Milk and Bournville Cocoa were to provide the basis for the company's rapid pre-war expansion.
 In 1910, Cadbury sales overtook those of Fry for the first time.
 By 1914, exports accounted for 40 percent of Cadbury's sales.

 Cadbury's Milk Tray was first produced in 1915 and continued in production throughout the remainder of the First World War.
 More than 2,000 of Cadbury's male employees joined the Armed Forces and to support the war effort, Cadbury provided clothing, books and chocolate to soldiers.
 After the war, the Bournville factory was redeveloped and mass production began in earnest.

 In 1919 Cadbury merged with J. S. Fry & Sons, another leading British chocolate manufacturer, resulting in the integration of well-known brands such as Fry's Chocolate Cream and Fry's Turkish Delight.
+The company was registered as British Cocoa and Chocolate on May 19, 1919.
+After the merger, the Cadburys held 54.56% of the company's ordinary shares, as well as six seats on the company board.
 In 1921, the many small Fry's factories around Bristol were closed down, and production was consolidated at a new factory in Somerdale, outside Bristol.

 In 1921, Cadbury established Cadbury's Claremont, their first overseas factory in Hobart, Tasmania, Australia.